 Black seed has been traditionally used and is presently used in Sri Lanka Hospitals for the treatment of cancer.

-They found that it increased the growth rate of bone marrow cells by a staggering 250% and it inhibited tumour growth by 50%.
-It stimulated immune cells and raised the interferon production which protect cells from the cell destroying effect of viruses.
+They found that it increased the growth rate of bone marrow cells by a staggering 250% and it inhibited tumor growth by 50%.
+It stimulated immune cells and raised the interferon production which protects cells from the cell destroying the effect of viruses.

-They confirmed the strongly anti-bacterial and anti-mycotic effects and that it has an effect in lowering the blood sugar level which is essential for the treatment of diabetes.
+They confirmed the strongly anti-bacterial and anti-mycotic effects and that it has an effect on lowering the blood sugar level which is essential for the treatment of diabetes.

 They concluded that black cumin seed oil is an ideal candidate for use in cancer prevention and cure and that it has remarkable promises for clinical use.

 Nigella sativa has been studied against a variety of different cancers and found to be “effective against cancer in the blood system, lung, kidney, liver, prostate, breast, cervix, skin with much safety.”